angelesmarinbatana/PlacenetCapstoneProject/Documentation/Development.md

    `git clone https://github.com/angelesmarin/Placenet-App-Backend.git `

 3. CD into both directories and run `npm install` to install the required dependencies for both.
+   - Be sure to repeat this command when pulling updated builds from both repos to ensure you have all of the up-to-date dependencies.

-4. Create a PostgreSQL database:
+5. Create a PostgreSQL database:

     - Name it "placenet"